 Bailey’s soul-mate Cole was the one boyfriend who treated her with dignity (and chastity), and since finding Jesus himself has become a pillar of the community, running an “outdoor adventures” shop with his siblings and helping the local authorities with search and rescue due to his scuba-diving skills.

 When the two meet, the only thing keeping them apart is their inhibitions: she thinks he can’t forgive her (even though God has) and he thinks there’s no future with her because she’s dead set on kiting out of town as soon as she’s settled her aunt’s affairs.

 Despite the fact that they’re both falling hard for each other’s smells…Smells?
 What are these people, werewolves?
 Oh my cotton socks!

-Then the last chapter comes, and they have their “conversation”, which so awkward I could have written something better.
+Then the last chapter comes, and they have their “conversation”, which was so awkward I could have written something better.
 But it’s Christian fiction, so at least they get a proposal out of it all.

 Why I Kept Reading

 The body count kept climbing as a villain on loan from some Bond film searched for proof about heirs of the Romanovs.
 While his motivation verged on the unbelievable (a couple revolutions later, Putin’s got bigger fish than Romanovs to fry), the character himself came across as unhinged enough to ignore these little KGB details (and I’ve been too lazy to verify my questions about the real Romanov descendants).
 The villain’s point-of-view scenes don’t add much to the book, though, except tipping the author’s hand that the protags are heading into a trap.